Secure Edge Access

 It is also possible to create reverse tunnels between two Teleport clusters.
 This may be useful in the following scenarios:

-- Establishing seamless access across many cloud environments or data centers via a single gateway (Teleport Proxy).
+- Establishing seamless access across many cloud environments or data centers via a single gateway (Teleport Proxy Service).
 This use case is popular with large scale SaaS vendors.

 - Establishing seamless access across many edge environments, where each environment consists of multiple nodes.
 This use case is common in the energy, retail, and transportation sectors.